MoviePass rival offers unlimited movie-going at theaters

 The company has cheaper plans with fewer movies, including premium screenings.

-Users may have to pay per-movie fees charged by online ticketing services.
-It’s not immediately clear whether new users can still buy directly at theaters.
+Users may have to pay per-movie fees charged by online ticketing services, though they may request physical cards to buy directly at theaters.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.